wilsonmar/gapi-node/README.md

 http://maps.google.com -> http://goo.gl/fbsS
 ```

-> Notice this command can be invoked repeatedly by another program processing a list of URLs.
+This command can be invoked repeatedly by a calling program processing a list of long URLs.
 The short URL output can be captured into logs by node.js modules such as https://github.com/bevry/caterpillar.

 ## <a name="from_api_console"></a> Get list of short URLs generated from Google API Explorer for known user